Ground Penetrating Radar

 He has published more than 150 papers on peer-refereed journals, conference proceedings and technical reports.
 He served as Guest Editor for Special Issues on non-destructive testing techniques on the Journal of Environmental and Civil Engineering and Journal of Infrastructures and Systems in 2011, and on Near Surface Geophysics in 2015.

-Dr Simona Fontul (Topics: GPR assessment of railways - GPR assessment of roads)
+Dr Simona Fontul (Topics: GPR assessment of roads and railways; September 2017-Today)

 Dr Simona Fontul was born in Bucharest, Romania, in 1971.
 She graduated in 1994 in civil engineering, with a specialisation on roads, railways and bridges, and she obtained a MSc degree in transport infrastructure management in 1997, both from the Technical University of Cluj-Napoca, Romania.
 In 2005 she obtained a PhD degree in civil engineering, in the field of urbanism, planning and transportation, from the University of Coimbra, Portugal.
 Currently, she is a researcher in the Transportation Department of the National Laboratory for Civil Engineering (LNEC), Lisbon, Portugal, and an invited assistant professor in the Civil Engineering Department of Nova University of Lisbon, Portugal.
 She is an expert in functional and structural evaluation of transport infrastructures, by using Ground Penetrating Radar and other non-destructive testing methods; in particular, she mainly investigates the inspection of roads, airfields and railways.
 She was an active Management Committee Substitute Member of COST Action TU1208.